5 steps for picking the perfect nightstand light for you and your home

 Oct 11, 2020

-Choosing the perfect nightstand light can be challenging no matter how your bedroom is laid out.
-It can be even more difficult if your room is cramped for space, your nightstands are taller than they should be or nightstand surfaces are always covered.
-If your lighting needs differ from your partner’s or your activity changes from night to night, deciding together on the right pair of nightstand Lights can seem impossible.
+Choosing the perfect nightstand light can be challenging.
+From cramped layouts and overflowing bedside tables to conflicting activities between partners, it can be difficult to settle on the perfect pair of lights.
 Thankfully, Gantri offers nightstand lights that can stylishly respond to all activity types, personal styles and space constraints.
 Follow below for five steps to finding the perfect nightstand light, suited specifically for you and your lighting needs.

 1. Identify your nighttime activities